silverstripe-archive/deploynaut/mysite/docs/en/index.md

 # Deploynaut

 The deploynaut is a blend of a SS Website and [Capistrano](https://github.com/capistrano/capistrano/) recipies to manage deployment of SilverStripe sites.
 Capistrano has for a long time been a popular choice for exectuting shell commands on a remote server.

+Originally it has been written to support the deployments of Rails applications.
+We reuse a lot of the original code, but some of it has to be customised to fit with our infrastructure.

 ## Capistrano Installation